Skip to content

 Please allow up to 40 University business days for an expedited review to occur.
 If changes are required, your application will receive an outcome of either, 'Subject to modifications' or ‘Not approved (resubmit permitted)' and will be returned to you with feedback provided.
 The feedback will need to be addressed by the research team and the application re-submitted to the Ethics Office for further review to ensure feedback has been sufficiently addressed and the application satisfies approval.
 Please allow up to 20 University business days for the review of re-submitted applications.

-3c.
+3b.
 Full HREC review (Higher risk review)

 HRE applications that are deemed to be 'greater than low risk' or 'high risk' are not eligible for expedited review and must be review by the full UniSQ HREC.
 Refer to the UniSQ HREC meeting dates for information on submission deadlines and meeting dates.
+To determine if your project will need to be reviewed via this pathway, a list of conditions can be found on the Application support page.

 What's involved?